Sport Fishing Guides & Charter Requirements

 - It is the responsibility of the BUSINESS OWNER to ensure that all data for fishing activities from January 1 through December 31 is submitted to ADF&G in the manner specified in the logbook.

 - Any local representative of ADF&G, State of Alaska Peace Officer, or Federal Enforcement Officer must be shown a logbook or eLogBook upon request.

-In 2017, freshwater businesses may choose to use the electronic logbook (eLogBook).
+Guided sport fishing businesses may choose to use an electronic logbook (eLogBook).
 If a guide chooses to use the eLogBook it must first be issued to the business, who will then give the eLogBook link to their guide(s).
 Just like paper logbooks, a guide must use an eLogbook issued to a business.
 The eLogBook collects the same information as the paper form.
 Once downloaded to a mobile device (smartphone, tablet, laptop, desktop), trips can be recorded without internet connectivity.
 Once the guide returns to a location with internet connectivity, they will be able to upload the trip information entered on the device.
 Please be aware there are a few conditions associated with using the eLogBook: